Wisdom's Sisterly Embrace: How Older Women Can Guide the Next Generation

 Some of us have daughters, daughters-in-law, nieces, granddaughters, and neighbors, young women with unspoken desires to find peace and joy with the guidance of a role model who will also listen to the concerns of their hearts without judging them or giving them advice they didn't ask for.

-When we follow the directive to befriend and mentor a younger women, we multiply our legacy by equipping empowered, resilient women to mentor and serve for generations to come.
+When we follow the directive to befriend and mentor younger women, we multiply our legacy by equipping empowered, resilient women to mentor and serve for generations to come.

 Comments